How to Extend your Desktop with Chromecast

 In order to cast to your Google Chromecast from your Mac, you’ll need to download and install the most current version of Google’s Chrome browser.
 Chromecast support now comes built into the Chrome browser.
 (In the past, you would have needed to download and install a separate extension to use Chromecast.)

-Once your Google Chrome browser is downloaded and installed, or open on your Mac, you’ll want to make sure you have the most current version.
+Once your Google Chrome browser is downloaded and installed, or open on your Mac if you already had it, you’ll want to make sure you have the most current version.

 To do this, click on Chrome in the upper left-hand corner of your screen.
 Then, select “About Chrome.”
-At the time of this writing, our version of the Chrome browser is 52.
-As long as your Chrome browser is up to date, when you select “About Chrome,” it will notify you that you are using the most current version of Chrome available.
+As of the end of 2018, Chrome is up to version 71.
+As long as your Chrome browser is up to date, when you select “About Chrome” it will notify you that you are using the most current version of Chrome available.
 Otherwise, click on the button to get updates when given the option.

 When your Google Chrome browser is up-to-date and ready to go, do the following: